-The Foundation's spending policy calculates the amount of money annually distributed from the Foundation's endowed funds for grant making.
+The Foundation's spending policy calculates the amount of money annually available to spend from the Foundation's endowed funds for grant making.
 The spending policy is approved on an annual basis by the Board of Directors.

-The Foundation spending policy is calculated as of December 31 each year, and allocates 4.25% per annum of a fund over the preceding twelve quarter trailing average invested in the pool to each fund's "available to spend" balance, which is available for grant in future years.
-If the fair market value of the endowment principal of any fund, at the end of the reporting period, is less than the corpus, which includes all initial and all subsequent gifts from donors, no additional funds will be made "available to spend."
-Accordingly, over the long-term, the Foundation expects current spending policy to allow its endowment assets to provide real growth over the average rate of inflation annually.
+The Foundation spending policy is calculated as of December 31 each year, and currently allocates 4.00% per annum of the average net value of a fund invested in the pool, calculated over the last twelve quarters, to each fund's "available to spend" balance, which is available for granting in future years.
+If a fund has a lower amount of accumulated earnings than the calculated available to spend for the upcoming year, available to spend will be limited to the amount of the fund's accumulated earnings.

+Over the long-term, the Foundation expects current spending policy to allow its endowment assets to provide real growth over the average rate of inflation annually.
 This is consistent with the objective to maintain purchasing power of endowment assets as well as to provide additional real growth through new gifts and investment returns.
-There were no changes made to the spending policy for the years ended December 31, 2015 and 2014.
+The spending policy percentage decreased from 4.25% in 2015 to 4.00% in 2016.
+There were no other changes made to the spending policy for the years ended December 31, 2016 and 2015.